Wyoming Court Records

 How Does One End up in a Wyoming Traffic court?

-One ends up in Wyoming traffic court, when issued a Wyoming traffic citation and the ticket is marked “Must Appear”, which indicates a court appearance is mandatory.
+When issued a Wyoming traffic citation, one ends up in Wyoming traffic court, and the ticket is marked "Must Appear", indicating a mandatory court appearance.
 One can also end up in traffic court if the ticket does not require a mandatory court appearance, but the person wishes to plead Not Guilty to the charges.

 How to Prepare for Traffic Court in Wyoming